 - Asayama Ichiden-ryū

-Schools some times have extremely different methods of kenjutsu.
+Schools some times have extremely different methods and philosophies of kenjutsu.
 From the size of swords to the styles of breathing and vocalizations, Japanese kenjutsu is a very interesting cornucopia of sword combat techniques.